zonemaster/zonemaster-backend/docs/API.md

  -   id: any kind of unique id allowing to match requests and responses
  -   method: the name of the called method

+ This method implements a very basic security mechanism for the bach API.
+It will accept to create a new user only if the client is calling it from a "localhost" IP.

 **Response**:
 ```
 {